(Disclosure: Some of the links below may be affiliate links)

 On the other hand, I do not count on any resale value.
-I do not count its value on my net worth either.
+I do not trust its value on my net worth, either.
 Once again, a car is not an investment.
 It is an expense.

 Of course, there are other costs.
-First of all, there is the mandatory car insurance. in Switzerland, you must have a civil responsibility insurance for your car.
+First of all, there is mandatory car insurance.
+In Switzerland, you must have civil responsibility insurance for your car.
 This insurance will cover damage to other people and their vehicles.

-I did not pay that much so far, but I am counting on 500 CHF per year of maintenance.
+I have not paid that much so far, but I am counting on 500 CHF per year for my car maintenance.
 You need to make maintenance every few years.
 And the tires also need changing from time to time.
-Since I don’t drive a lot and I have a small car, gas expenses are pretty reasonable.
+Since I do not drive a lot and have a small car, gas expenses are pretty reasonable.

-I do not understand who are strongly advocating against having a car.
+I do not understand people who are strongly advocating against having a car.
 I am not talking about having a Porsche Cayenne with a large loan.
-I’m talking at having a small car that will get you around.
-And even with a car we sometimes take public transportation to save on parking.
+I am talking about having a small car that will get you around.
+And even with a car, we sometimes take public transportation to save on parking.

 What do you think?
 Should we get rid of our car?
 How do you get around?